fgeorgatos/deployerjs/README.md

 deployer currrent      <environement|group> [file]       # output current release commit deployer previous      <environement|group> [file]       # output previous release commit deployer execute <cmd> <environement|group> [file]       # execute the given <cmd>
-deployer list          <environement|group> [file]       # list previous deployements
+deployer list          <environement|group> [file]       # list previous deployments
 ```

 ### CLI options

 You can specify some options when using the CLI :

-- `-d` or `--details` when set to true, a file containing detailed logs of the deployement will be created in the current directory
+- `-d` or `--details` when set to true, a file containing detailed logs of the deployment will be created in the current directory
 - `-s [strategy]` or `--strategy [strategy]` choose the strategy used to deploy, [see below for explanation](https://github.com/vmarchaud/deployerjs#deployement-strategy)
-- `-r [reporter]` or `--reporter [reporter]`  choose the reporter used to show deployement info, [see below for explanation](https://github.com/vmarchaud/deployerjs#deployment-reporter)
+- `-r [reporter]` or `--reporter [reporter]`  choose the reporter used to show deployment info, [see below for explanation](https://github.com/vmarchaud/deployerjs#deployment-reporter)

 # Configuration